MicrosoftDocs/azure-dev-docs/articles/github/connect-from-azure.md

 You can use Azure login to connect to public or sovereign clouds including Azure Government and Azure Stack Hub.

-## Use the Azure login action with a federated identity credential
+## Use the Azure login action with OpenID Connect

 > [!CAUTION]
 > The OpenID Connect authentication feature for Azure Login is in public beta.